sapcc/helm-charts/common/mariadb-galera/README.md

 * a Kubernetes cronjob will be configured
 * [mariadb-dump](https://mariadb.com/kb/en/mariadb-dumpmysqldump/) will be used to create a logical backup of all databases
 * mariadb-binlog will be used to include the existing binary logs in the backup.
 That allows to do a point in time recovery in addition to the full restore of the database
-* restic will be used to encrypt, compress and deduplicate the backup data.
-Currently the Openstack Swift backend is supported
+* Kopia will be used to encrypt, compress and deduplicate the backup data.
+Currently the S3 backend is supported and used for Openstack Swift

 ### full database recovery
 ```shell